n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Any pre-base-reordering consonants must be moved to before the base consonant.

 Malayalam includes one such reordering consonant.
-"Ra" occuring in the post-base position is reordered to a pre-base position at this step.
+"Ra" occurring in the post-base position is reordered to a pre-base position at this step.

 The algorithm for reordering "Ra" in this circumstance is: